nschlia/ffmpegfs/README.md

     ffmpegfs -f --log_stderr --audiobitrate=256K --videobitrate=1.5M --audiobitrate=256K --videobitrate=1.5M /mnt/music /mnt/ffmpegfs -o allow_other,ro,desttype=mp4

-In recent versions of FUSE the same can be achieved with the following entry in `/etc/fstab`:
+With the following entry in "/etc/fstab," the same result can be obtained with more recent versions of FUSE:

     ffmpegfs#/mnt/music /mnt/ffmpegfs fuse allow_other,ro,audiobitrate=256K,videobitrate=2000000,desttype=mp4 0 0

-Another (more modern) form of this command:
+Another (more current) way to express this command:

     /mnt/music /mnt/ffmpegfs fuse.ffmpegfs allow_other,ro,audiobitrate=256K,videobitrate=2000000,desttype=mp4 0 0

 At this point, files like `/mnt/music/**.flac` and `/mnt/music/**.ogg` will show up as `/mnt/ffmpegfs/**.mp4`.

 Audio bitrates will be reduced to 256 KBit, video to 1.5 MBit.
-If the source bitrate is lower, it will not be scaled up but rather left at the lower value.
+The source bitrate will not be scaled up if it is lower; it will remain at the lower value.

-Note that the "allow_other" option by default can only be used by root.
-You must either run FFmpegfs as root or better yet, add a "user_allow_other" key to /etc/fuse.conf.
+Keep in mind that only root can, by default, utilise the "allow other" option.
+Either use the "user allow other" key in /etc/fuse.conf or run FFmpegfs as root.

-"allow_other" is required to allow any user access to the mount.
-By default, this is only possible for the user who launched FFmpegfs.
+Any user must have "allow other" enabled in order to access the mount.
+By default, only the user who initiated FFmpegfs has access to this.

 Examples:

     ffmpegfs -f $HOME/test/in $HOME/test/out --log_stderr --log_maxlevel=DEBUG -o allow_other,ro,desttype=mp4,cachepath=$HOME/test/cache

-Run FFmpegfs transcoding files from /test/in to /test/out, logging up to a chatty TRACE level to stderr.
+Transcode files using FFmpegfs from test/in to test/out while logging to stderr at a noisy TRACE level.
 The cache resides in test/cache.
 All directories are under the current user's home directory.

      ffmpegfs -f $HOME/test/in $HOME/test/out --log_stderr --log_maxlevel=DEBUG -o allow_other,ro,desttype=mp4,cachepath=$HOME/test/cache,videowidth=640

-Similar to the preceding, but limit the video width to 640 pixels.
-Larger videos will be scaled down, preserving the aspect ratio.
-Smaller videos will not be scaled up.
+Similar to the previous, but with a 640-pixel maximum video width.
+The aspect ratio will be maintained when scaling down larger videos.
+Videos that are smaller won't be scaled up.

      ffmpegfs -f $HOME/test/in $HOME/test/out --log_stderr --log_maxlevel=DEBUG -o allow_other,ro,desttype=mp4,cachepath=$HOME/test/cache,deinterlace

-Enable deinterlacing for enhanced image quality.
+Deinterlacing can be enabled for better image quality.

 ## More About Features